LiaIvanick/GLEON_ZIG/README.md

 ### Folder: Figures

-This folder will include all of the qa/qc figures, including histograms, scatterplots, and others.
+This folder will include all of the figures used in the qc checks,  including histograms, scatterplots, and others.
 See the `readme` in this Scripts folder for suggested qa/qc methods and naming conventions (also in the Figures `readme`).

 *MM/SF discussion point: Should everyone have a separate folder here as well?*